 Connecting with TROY alumni can be one of the best approaches to networking.
 Members of the Trojan family have a lot of loyalty to Troy University and are often happy to help students with networking and informational interviewing.

-A few options for connecting with TROY alumni include joining alumni groups on social medial outlets such as LinkedIn and Facebook, as well as taking part in the alumni ProNet option on Trojan LINK.
-Connect with alumni willing to serve as mentors by choosing the “Networking” tab in Trojan LINK.
+A few options for connecting with TROY alumni include joining alumni groups on social medial outlets such as LinkedIn and Facebook, as well as taking part in the alumni ProNet option on Handshake.
+Connect with alumni willing to serve as mentors by choosing the “Networking” tab in Handshake.

 The use of social media in career-related activities has increased dramatically in recent years.
 These relatively-new outlets can benefit you in several areas, including keeping you informed of trends and news, serving as a place to source jobs and internships, and allowing you to expand your network.
 There is a wide array of social media sites that you can utilize, and the popularity of each will ebb and flow as technology and trends dictate.